VladislavDim/bite-review/README.md

 ## 💡 Future Enhancements

-- ✅ Advanced search and filtering with multi-criteria
+- 🔄 Recursive replies and like/dislike interaction on reviews
-- ✅ Admin dashboard for restaurant owners
+- 📊 Admin dashboard with analytics for restaurant owners
-- ✅ Real-time notifications for new reviews
+- 🔔 Real-time notifications for user actions (e.g., new reviews)
-- ✅ Multi-image upload and gallery view
+- 🖼️ Multi-image upload per restaurant with gallery support
-- ✅ Reviewer trust-level/ranking system
+- 🏅 Reviewer ranking and trust-level system
-- ✅ Enhanced mobile-first UX
+- 📱 Fully optimized mobile-first experience
-- ✅ Deployment on Vercel / Render / Railway
+- ☁️ Deployment on Vercel / Render / Railway

 ---